 Sometimes I’m in the mood for a good burger, but I also want to try to eat on the healthier side.
-And since I love mushrooms why not have my cake and eat it too?
-Especially when you can have both – eating healthy and having a great tasting burger!
+Well you can have both with my Portobello Mushroom Turkey Sliders!

 Most people think of turkey burgers as being a bit dry and not as tasty and full of flavor as the traditional ground beef version so I felt I needed to throw on the apron and come up with a fully flavored turkey burger.